ikhebgeenaccount/SideScroller/README.md

   - *v0.5.3*
     - The screen moves with the character instead of changing to the next screen when the character moves offscreen
     - Ezreal R and W now move through minions
-	- Fixed a bug where an attacking minion was always attacking to the left
+	- Fixed a bug where an attacking minion was always visually attacking to the left
   - *v0.5.2* - **current release**
     - Fixed a bug that caused the game to crash
   - *v0.5.1*